Hydro massage

-Hydromassage is a massage technique which uses water pressure and temperature to reduce muscle tension, improve blood flow, and reduce stress.
+Hydro massage is a massage technique which uses water pressure and temperature to reduce muscle tension, improve blood flow, and reduce stress.

 Potential dangers of hydro massage

 As with any form of massage, physical therapy, or water activity, certain health conditions can potentially be aggravated by hydro massage, and it may be advised by physicians for those with these conditions to avoid it.
 Conditions that pose serious risks include the following: